dhh1128/codecraft.co/mountains-molehills-and-markedness.md

 slug: mountains-molehills-and-markedness
 ---

-In my previous three posts, I explained why the semantics of programming languages are <a title="Lacunas Everywhere" href="../../../2014/07/16/lacunas-everywhere/">not as rich as they could be</a>.
-I pointed out some symptoms of that deficit, and then made <a title="Thoughts On Bridging the “Lacuna Humana”" href="../../../2014/07/21/bridging-the-lacuna-humana/">recommendations about bridging the gap</a>.
-Finally I <a title="Introducing Marks" href="../../../2014/07/24/introducing-marks/">introduced "marks"</a>--a feature of the <code>intent</code> programming language I'm creating--and gave you a taste for how they work.
+In my previous three posts, I explained why the semantics of programming languages are <a title="Lacunas Everywhere" href="introducing-marks.md">introduced "marks"</a>--a feature of the <code>intent</code> programming language I'm creating--and gave you a taste for how they work.

 In this post, I'm going to offer more examples, so you see the breadth of their application.
 <h3>Aside</h3>